bostick/tabit-file-format/description/tabit-file-format-description.md

 For Instrument changes, `v1` is the new MIDI bank and `v0` is the combination of Dont Let Notes Ring flag and new MIDI program number.

+Use bit mask `0b10000000` on `v1` to determine whether there is a MIDI bank change.

+Use bit mask `0b01111111` on `v1` to determine the new MIDI bank.

-Use bit mask `0b10000000` to determine the Dont Let Notes Ring flag and use bit mask `0b01111111` to determine the new MIDI program number.
+Use bit mask `0b10000000` on `v0` to determine the Dont Let Notes Ring flag.

+Use bit mask `0b01111111` on `v0` to determine the new MIDI program number.

 <!--